Zugz0Wang/Competitive-Programming-Playground/README.md

 - Hinted(but had technical issues about MLE); 20230621

 I independently figured out using prefix-sum to calculate the next cost sum in O(1).
 But it seems using a lambda function to sort the indices vector led to a Memory Limit Exceed.

+---

+## Leetcode.2462.
+Total Cost to Hire K Workers

+- Independently solved; 20230626

+I used priority queue to select the candidates with the lowest cost.